Plant Cell Division Vs Animal Cell Division

 • Plant Cell Cytokinesis: Cell Plate Formation

 Plant cells, with their rigid cell walls, cannot simply pinch off like animal cells.
 Instead, they construct a new cell wall between the two daughter nuclei.
-This process begins with the formation of a cell plate, a structure that originates from vesicles derived from the Golgi apparatus.
+Here's the thing — this process begins with the formation of a cell plate, a structure that originates from vesicles derived from the Golgi apparatus.
 These vesicles, filled with cell wall material (primarily polysaccharides like cellulose and pectin), migrate to the middle of the cell and fuse together, forming a disc-like structure.
 The cell plate expands outward until it fuses with the existing cell wall, effectively dividing the cell into two daughter cells, each with its own cell wall.
 Think of it like building a new wall to divide a room in half, rather than squeezing the room itself.

 2. Centrioles and Spindle Organization